bikeshaving/crank/website/guides/10-custom-renderers.md

 Crank does not provide lifecycle methods or hooks as part of its public interface, instead opting to rely on the natural lifecycle of generator functions.
 However, we use common lifecycle terms like *mounting*, *updating*, *unmounting* and *committing* internally to conceptualize the process of rendering.

 Rendering is essentially a depth-first walk of an element tree, where we recursively compare new elements to what was previously rendered.
-When elements are new to the tree, we “mount” the element, when elements have been seen before, we “update” the element, and when elements no longer exist in the tree, they are “unmounted.”
+When elements are new to the tree, we *mount* the element, when elements have been seen before, we *update* the element, and when elements no longer exist in the tree, they are *unmounted.*

-“Committing” is the part of rendering process where we actually perform the operations which create, mutate and dispose of nodes.
+*Committing* is the part of the rendering process where we actually perform the operations which create, mutate and dispose of nodes.
 Elements are committed in a *post-order traversal* of the tree, meaning that by the time a specific element is committed, all of its children will have already committed as well.
-This is done so that rendering side-effects happen all at once, even if there are async components in the tree, which leads to a more consistent and performant user experience.
-By contrast, components can be thought of as executing in a *pre-order traversal* of the tree, because the only way to get the children of a component element is to execute its component.
+This is done so that rendering side-effects happen all at once, even if there are async components in the tree, leading to a more consistent and performant user experience.
+By contrast, components can be thought of as executing in a *pre-order traversal* of the tree, because the only way to get the children of a component element is to execute the component.

 ## Renderer Type Parameters